-(d) Any other event that causes temporary disability benefits to be lawfully suspended, withheld or terminated under ORS 656.262 (4) or other provisions of this chapter; or (e) Notwithstanding paragraph (c)(C), (D), (E) and (F) of this subsection, the attending physician or nurse practitioner who has authorized temporary disability benefits under ORS 656.245 for a home care worker who has been made a subject worker pursuant to ORS 656.039 advises the home care worker and documents in writing that the home care worker is released to return to modified employment, appropriate modified employment is offered in writing by the Home Care Commission or a designee of the commission to the home care worker for any client of the Department of Human Services who employs a home care worker and the home care worker fails to begin the employment.
+(d) Any other event that causes temporary disability benefits to be lawfully suspended, withheld or terminated under ORS 656.262 (4) or other provisions of this chapter; or

+(e) Notwithstanding paragraph (c)(C), (D), (E) and (F) of this subsection, the attending physician or nurse practitioner who has authorized temporary disability benefits under ORS 656.245 for a home care worker who has been made a subject worker pursuant to ORS 656.039 advises the home care worker and documents in writing that the home care worker is released to return to modified employment, appropriate modified employment is offered in writing by the Home Care Commission or a designee of the commission to the home care worker for any client of the Department of Human Services who employs a home care worker and the home care worker fails to begin the employment.

-(5)(a) Findings by the insurer or selfinsured employer regarding the extent of the worker's disability in closure of the claim shall be pursuant to the standards prescribed by the director.
-The insurer or self-insured employer shall issue a notice of closure of such a claim to the worker, to the worker's attorney if the worker is represented, and to the director.
-The notice must inform:
+(5)(a) Findings by the insurer or selfinsured employer regarding the extent of the worker's disability in closure of the claim shall be pursuant to the standards prescribed by the director. (b) The insurer or self-insured employer shall issue a notice of closure of the claim to the worker, to the worker's attorney if the worker is represented, and to the director.
+If the worker is deceased at the time the notice of closure is issued, the insurer or selfinsured employer shall mail the worker's copy of the notice of closure, addressed to the estate of the worker, to the worker's last known address and may mail copies of the notice of closure to any known or potential beneficiaries to the estate of the deceased worker.

+(c) The notice of closure must inform:

-(A) The parties, in boldfaced type, of the proper manner in which to proceed if they are dissatisfied with the terms of the notice;
+(A) The parties, in boldfaced type, of the proper manner in which to proceed if they are dissatisfied with the terms of the notice of closure;

+(B) The worker of:

-(B) The worker of the amount of any further compensation, including permanent disability compensation to be awarded; of the duration of temporary total or temporary partial disability compensation; of the right of the worker to request reconsideration by the director under this section within 60 days of the date of the notice of claim closure; of the right of the insurer or selfinsured employer to request reconsideration by the director under this section within seven days of the date of the notice of claim closure; of the aggravation rights; and of such other information as the director may require; and
+(i) The amount of any further compensation, including permanent disability compensation to be awarded;

+(ii) The duration of temporary total or temporary partial disability compensation;

+(iii) The right of the worker or beneficiaries of the worker who were mailed a copy of the notice of closure under paragraph (b) of this subsection to request reconsideration by the director under this section within 60 days of the date of the notice of closure;

+(iv) The right of beneficiaries who were not mailed a copy of the notice of closure under paragraph (b) of this subsection to request reconsideration by the director under this section within one year of the date the notice of closure was mailed to the estate of the worker under paragraph (b) of this subsection;

+(v) The right of the insurer or selfinsured employer to request reconsideration by the director under this section within seven days of the date of the notice of closure;

+(vi) The aggravation rights; and

+(vii) Any other information as the director may require; and